wgobrien/am-research/report/report_phases.md

   - re-coater hopping, recoater streaking, debris, super elevation, part damage, incomplete spreading
 - Process Parameter Optimization
+  - ML was mainly used to link their key process parameters to the quality indicators at two levels, namely mesoscale level (i.e. porosity or relative density, melt pool geometries) and macroscale level (i.e. mechanical properties).
+    - Do the mesoscale levels intrinsically determine the macroscale properties, and if so to what degree (this is its own research question, could us NN to predict how varying levels of porosity/relative density, melt pool geometries affect mech. props.)
+      - would it be possible for
+    - If so, we should focus on optimizing the mesoscale with the assumption that the mechanical properties will improve
+    - It is empircally proven that formability, microstructure, mechanical properties, and residual stresses are determined by single tracks governed by molten pool dynamics <-- find citation
   - preset parameters
-    - preheating the baseplate
+    - preheating the baseplate, gas enviornment
-  - there has been extensive research already and compilation of DOE methods to determine which paramters affect certain performance features the most
+  - there has been extensive research already and compilation of DOE methods to determine which parameters affect certain performance features the most
     - for ex. tensile strength is affected by hatch spacing and powder temp, whereas porosity is not affected as much by these factors (see table)
     - build models for each metric of performance, train the data on